davaya/jadn2/docs/im-summary.md

 That covers a broad range of activity, but a primary use of information models is to specify the information content of data communicated between processes.
-An information modeling language defines information in a way that is representation-independent both inside and outside a process.
+An information modeling language defines information in a way that is representation-independent both within a process and when stored or communicated among processes.
 Consider an example with two different processing environments and two different message formats where an information model defines the semantics and constraints of an arbitrary data type "Foo":